Karlsruher Verkehrsverbund: Neighbouring associations

-In February 2025, KVV and VPE shareholders signed a memorandum of understanding on integrating the VPE area into KVV.
+Following a memorandum of understanding in February 2025 and subsequent council approvals, the former neighbouring association Verkehrsverbund Pforzheim-Enzkreis (VPE) was officially absorbed by the KVV on 1 January 2026.

 Ticketing

 The KVV offers a variety of tickets, including monthly and annual passes, student and senior discounts, and company tickets.
 A semester ticket is available for university students in Karlsruhe, Baden-Baden and Landau.

 Digital ticketing was introduced in 2013 with the DB Touch&Travel system, later replaced by ticket2go.
 Since 2021, the KVV has integrated the nationwide FAIRTIQ app with a Luftlinie (as-the-crow-flies) tariff marketed as kvv.luftlinie.
 Pricing consists of a basic fee plus a per-kilometre charge based on straight-line distance.

 Special offers include the Neubürgerkarte (new resident card), the 9-Uhr-Karte for off-peak travel, and regional day tickets such as the RegioX valid across KVV and neighbouring associations.

 Other services

 KVV operates on-demand shuttle services ("KVV.MyShuttle" and "bwshuttle") in selected towns such as Remchingen, Dettenheim, Graben-Neudorf and Ettlingen.
 The association also runs the app KVV.regiomove for intermodal trip planning and booking.